-- Only one 7-day waiting period is required during any period of continuing unemployment/sickness, even if it continues into the next benefit year. - A separate waiting period is required for unemployment and sickness benefits. - During waiting period claim, maximum of \$658 payable for unemployment claim or sickness claim with on-the-job injury.
-For sickness claim without on-the-job injury, maximum of \$607.66 payable in waiting period claim.
+- Only one 7-day waiting period is required during any period of continuing unemployment/sickness, even if it continues into the next benefit year. - A separate waiting period is required for unemployment and sickness benefits. - During waiting period claim, maximum of \$693 payable for unemployment claim or sickness claim with on-the-job injury.
+For sickness claim without on-the-job injury, maximum of \$639.99 payable in waiting period claim.

-ELIGIBILITY FOR UNEMPLOYMENT BENEFITS

-- Employee must be ready, willing, and able to work, and be available for work - Day of unemployment is a day on which above conditions are met, and for which employee does not receive any pay - Employee has properly registered for unemployment benefits - Must generally look for work and accept any suitable offer
+IS.
+RAILROAD RETIREMENT BOARD | REB.gov ELIGIBILITY FOR UNEMPLOYMENT BENEFITS Employee must be ready, willing, and able to work, and be available for work Day of unemployment is a day on which above conditions are met, and for which employee does not receive any pay Employee has properly registered for unemployment benefits Must generally look for work and accept any suitable offer